National Rural Education Association

 Chair: Amy Azano azano@vt.edu

-Equity, Diversity, and Inclusion Team (EDIT)
+Equity, Diversity, Inclusion, and Justice (EDIJ)

 Chair: Jim LaPrad jg-LaPrad@wiu.edu